 Personally, every guitar that I own has or has had a version of a Floyd – see what I did there! haha!
 That’s right!
 There are different versions.
 What’s up with all these different versions of the Floyd Rose tremolo?
 Let’s take a look at some of the more well known options out there.

 The Original Series.
-This is the classic German-made (for now) rig.
-It’s been the flagship for a reason.
+This is the classic German-made rig.
+It is the flagship for a reason.
 Cast and treated steel that is durable enough for the most enthusiastic sadist to tire before it does.
-When it comes to the ‘Original’ lineup, the only thing I’d like more would be the 1984 model.
-The 1984 comes with a brass sustain block, brass fine tuners, and ‘old style’ tremolo arm.
+When it comes to the ‘Original’ lineup, the only thing that I prefer more would be the 1984 model.
+The 1984 comes with a brass sustain block, brass fine tuners, wood mounting posts, and ‘old style’ tremolo arm.
 If you’re going to put a brass block on it, just go with the 1984.
-It’ll come out costing the same and the ‘old style’ arm is worth it.
+It’ll come out costing about the same and the ‘old style’ arm is worth it.

 The 1000 Series.
 At this time, only available as OEM on a new guitar.
 The Korean-made 1000 Series is suggested as the equivalent of the ‘Original’ German Floyd Rose.
 In my opinion, it is not.
 The 1000 series is a passable system that can help keep down the cost of a new guitar purchase.
 It’s also probably just fine for light tremolo users.
 I’ve seen the pivot point and knife edges of some 1000 Series parts show alarming signs of wear with just a few hours of use.
 If you are going full-time Dime or Vai on your rig, tread cautiously.